wzychla/Fido2.NetFramework/readme.md

 This is a work in progress, I'd be grateful for all input provided by the community.

-## Current status (2023-10-20)
+## Current status (2023-11-30)

-* demo app works, attestation/assertion work at least on my phone
+* demo app works, attestation/assertion work
-* 137 unit tests passed, some still commented out
+* 282 unit tests pass, 1 doesn't pass as .NET.Framework doesn't support specific certificate feature

 ## Demo application